 Most women have to reckon with some facial fuzz.
 But if your facial hair growth is way beyond normal and is causing you a lot of embarrassment and pain (while getting rid of it and otherwise!), it’s time to take a closer look at what’s causing it.
 Excessive hair growth in areas in which men usually have hair, as in the face, chest, neck, or tummy, is called hirsutism.
 This typically indicates you have more male hormones (androgens) than you should.
-However, do take a little comfort in the fact that this is a common problem that affects around 5 to 10 percent of women.1
+However, do take a little comfort in the fact that this is a common problem that affects around 7% women in the USA suffer from hirsutism.1

 The amount of hair that can be considered “excessive” or “normal” varies.
 For instance, your ethnic background may have a say in it – a little extra hair may actually just run in your family especially if you’re of Middle Eastern, Mediterranean, or South Asian descent.